The Oxford Club Guide to Gold: The Owner’s Manual

 The Case for Gold

-Chinese demand: As mentioned above, we think China’s current stockpile is much higher than reported and that the People’s Bank of China is still buying more…
+Chinese demand: China is the world’s second-largest gold consumer, behind India.
+And we think China’s current stockpile is much higher than reported and that the People’s Bank of China is still buying more…

 Emerging market demand: It’s not just China that has gold fever.
-Demand for physical gold is expected to rise in other countries, including the United Arab Emirates, India, Vietnam and Indonesia.
-China alone is the world’s second-largest gold consumer, behind only India.
+Demand for physical gold is expected to rise in other countries, including the United Arab Emirates, India, Vietnam, and Indonesia.

 And these are countries where millions of people are joining the middle class.
 That means they’ll have more money to buy more gold.